• Skip to main content

 Instructions

-2. Using a fine grater or microplane, zest a lemon until you have 1 tablespoon of zest.
+2. Using a fine grater or microplane, zest a lemon until you have 2 teaspoons of zest.

-5. Add 1 cup unsalted butter to the sugar and mix until smooth.
+4. Add 1 cup unsalted butter and mix until smooth and fully combined.

-6. Beat in 1 egg and 1 tablespoon fresh lemon juice.
+5. Beat in 1 egg and 1 tablespoon fresh lemon juice until incorporated.

-7. Add 2 ¼ cups plus 1 tablespoon all-purpose flour and ¼ teaspoon salt.
+6. Add 2¼ cups plus 1 tablespoon all purpose flour and ¼ teaspoon salt.
 Mix until the dough comes together.

-10. Sprinkle each cookie with white sanding sugar (optional).
+9. Sprinkle each cookie with white sanding sugar, if using.

-11. Bake 6-8 minutes or until the edges are just barely beginning to turn color.
+10. Bake for 6-8 minutes, or until the edges are just barely beginning to turn color.

 Notes